Malpractice Liability for Anesthesia Errors

 - General anesthesia is a combination of medications that put you in a sleep-like state before surgery or other medical procedure.
 During surgery, the patient is completely unconscious.

 - Regional anesthesia is where only a part of the body is anesthetized, such as an arm or leg.
 Your anesthesiologist injects medication near a cluster of nerves to numb only the area of your body that requires surgery.
-You may remain awake or you may be given a sedative.
+Patients typically lose consciousness or remain partially awake.
+Which treatment you receive depends on which surgery you need and other factors.

 - Local anesthesia is used to numb the feelings in one small part of the body.
-Local anesthesia only lasts a short time, so it is mainly used for minor outpatient procedures, where the patient can leave on the same day.
+Local anesthesia only lasts a short time.
+As a result, its main use is for minor outpatient procedures, where the patient can leave on the same day

 When a medical professional fails to provide a proper standard of care, the doctor or anesthesiologist can be held liable for any resulting injuries.
 Common administration complications from anesthesia include: